RalfOGit/libspeedwire/README.md

 # speedwire-lib
 Code implementing a SMA Speedwire(TM) access library.
 It implements a full parser for the sma header and the emeter datagram structure, including obis filtering.
 In addition, it implements some parsing functionality for inverter query and response datagrams.

+A good example on how to use this library can be found in the accompanying repository https://github.com/RalfOGit/sma-emeter-and-inverter-to-influxdb-cpp.
+The access library has been separated out, as I am planning to use it for other application projects as well.

 Further information regarding the SMA-Inverter(TM) datagrams can be found in various places on the internet:

     https://github.com/SBFspot/SBFspot